Networking Evokes Extreme Emotions

 The Ski Guy

 Occasionally, I tell people that I married my ski instructor.
 This kind of personal and usual statement keeps conversations lively and fun.
 It allows folks to explore different avenues.
 Your key objective is to arouse interest and to be remembered positively.
-This week I was interviewing Cathy O'Dowd for my new podcast series due out in January.
-Tune into that and find out some seriously random facts that will hook your imagination.
+Tune into our Confidence, Collaboration Growth Podcast to find out some seriously random facts that will hook your imagination when I interview Cathy O'Dowd.

 Do you enjoy podcasts?
-Then tune into Confidence in Your Pocket.
+Then check out Confidence in Your Pocket.
 You'll find a recording dedicated to networking at Christmas.

 If you do the "taster, tempter" job well, the person you are talking to will respond by saying something along the lines of, "That sounds interesting, tell me more..."
 And at this stage, that’s all you want and need.